Shape

 # When using this terragrunt config, terragrunt will generate the file "provider.tf" with the aws provider block before

-# calling to terraform.
+# calling to OpenTofu/Terraform.
 Note that this will overwrite the `provider.tf` file if it already exists.

 generate "provider" {